 I would say we pretty much winged it.
 Driving to see the amazing natural phenomenon, like Monument Valley, The Grand Canyon, Joshua Tree National Park, Lake Tahoe, then finding a place to sleep.
 Slowly edging closer to our the next place, taking in the breathtaking rolling landscapes, and that is all there really is to it.

-What we learnt from our journey:
+Here are some things we learnt from our journey:

-Less is More:
+Less is More.

 From the crisp snowy mountains in Lake Tahoe to the hot Death Valley desert.
 It was an exhilarating feeling and the views were the best I have ever seen in my life.
 Humbling to say the least.
 The fewer distractions the better I say, a trip like this makes you realise, how much we worry about always being entertained.
 Be present in the moment, these opportunities don’t come around that often.

-Connection with Nature:
+Connection with Nature.

 The start of this trip marked a special time for me.
 I had finally got the courage to start Into The Eco and we couldn’t have timed a better trip for seeing why it is so important to look after our planet.